football-town/football-town.github.io/posts/code_block_test.md

 Any regular-season analysis of the NFL would be incomplete without some awareness of the conference standings.
 Standings have [implications](https://www.nfl.com/standings/tie-breaking-procedures) for both the playoffs and the draft, and understanding those implications can help explain counter-intuitive phenomena&mdash;especially near the end of the regular season.

-In this tutorial, we're going to reproduce the final [2024 conference standings](https://www.nfl.com/standings/conference/2024/REG).
+In this tutorial, we're going to explore whether we can reproduce the final [2024 conference standings](https://www.nfl.com/standings/conference/2024/REG).
+The main focus will be sourcing from NFLData.jl and performing basic dataframe operations rather than an exact result that reflects the NFL rulebook.
-The code can easily be adapted to handle other points in time or simulated results.
+The code could be adapted to handle other points in time or simulated results.

-Some familiarity with Julia and with the NFL is helpful.
+Some familiarity with Julia, DataFrames.jl, and with the NFL is helpful.
+Everything here should be accessible for users familiar with the [nflverse](https://www.nflverse.com/) but new to Julia.

 \toc